This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may get anesthesia to numb your foot or numb your leg from the knee down.
 You may instead get spinal anesthesia to numb you below the waist.
 With these types of anesthesia, you may feel pressure or pushing, but you should not feel any pain.
 General anesthesia is sometimes used to keep you completely asleep.

 - Your surgeon will make an incision on the top, side of, or below the bunion.
 You may need more than 1 incision.
 Extra bone and tissue may be removed.
 Your surgeon may make small cuts in the bones to place the bones in the correct position.
-He may instead remove the bunion and line up the bones.
+He or she may instead remove the bunion and line up the bones.
 The ligament (strong tissue) that has tightened and pulled the toe inward may be cut to help make the toe straight again.
 In some cases, you may need to have your toe joint rebuilt or repaired.
 Pins, screws, wires, or plates may be placed in your toe joint to hold it in place.
 The incision is then closed with stitches and covered with a bandage.

 What will happen after bunionectomy?